stratapp/stratapp-website/_blog/social-collaboration-adding-org-design-to-save-you-time.md

 - "#explainers"
 date: 2019-10-26 15:59:36 +1000
 layout: blog
-title: social collaboration - adding org design, to save you time
+title: social collaboration - adding org design, to save you time (full version)
 sub_heading: Business social apps have pretty much copied facebook - you need to know the person's name.
 That doesn't work so well in business, where it gets hard to remember everybody's name.